-- The employed spouse must have the same amount of insurance cover. - Maximum life cover is \$2,000,000 - Higher amounts can be granted if applying for joint loan mortgage insurance cover. - PTD limit \$750,000
+- The employed spouse must have the same amount of insurance cover.

+- Maximum life cover is \$2,000,000

+- Higher amounts can be granted if applying for joint loan mortgage insurance cover.

+- · Must reside in the same household

+- PTD limit \$750,000

 The Underwriting Department reserves the right to obtain additional requirements or reduce sum assured if required.
+For questions or clarifications, please send us an e-mail: IBO_Distribution_servicedesk@metlife.ae